What Not To Put In Septic Tank House Logic? (Solution found)

 • Parking: Do not park or drive on your drainfield at any time.
 Plan your tree plantings so that their roots do not grow into your drainfield or septic system.
 An experienced septic service provider can recommend the appropriate distance for your septic tank and surrounding landscaping, based on your specific situation.
 Locating Your Drainfield: Keep any roof drains, sump pumps, and other rainfall drainage systems away from the drainfield area.
 Excess water causes the wastewater treatment process to slow down or halt completely.

-See also: Septic Tank Over Flow When It Rains?
+See also: What Causes Septic Tank To Fill Up?
 (Solution)

 Caring for Your Septic System